Chart Color Schemes

 Cultural Diversity

-Pimpama-South has a higher cultural diversity than most local markets, with 17.2% of its residents speaking a language other than English at home and 30.7% born overseas.
-Christianity is the dominant religion in Pimpama-South, comprising 34.7% of the population.
-Notably, the 'Other' category makes up 3.4% of Pimpama-South's population, which is higher than the Rest of Qld average of 1.2%.
+Pimpama-South was more culturally diverse than most local markets, with 17.2% of its population speaking a language other than English at home and 30.7% born overseas.
+The predominant religion in Pimpama-South was Christianity, comprising 34.7% of the population.
+Notably, the 'Other' religious category comprised 3.4% of Pimpama-South's population, compared to 1.2% across the rest of Queensland.

 Frequently Asked Questions - Diversity